MICROSCOPE PARTS AND FUNCTIONS

 Microscope Parts and Functions

-Head: The upper part of the microscope that houses the optical elements of the unit.
+Head: The upper part of the microscope houses the eyepiece and objective lenses.

 Base: The bottom of the microscope—what the microscope stands on.

 Other Important Parts and Their Functions

 Eyepieces: The eyepieces are the lenses at the top that the viewer looks through; they are usually 10X or 15X.
 To get the total magnification level, multiply the magnification of the objective used (ex: 10X eyepiece * 40X objective = 400X total magnification).

 Illuminator: A steady light source (110 volts in the US) that shines up through the slide.
 Mirrors are sometimes used in lieu of a built-in light.
 If your microscope has a mirror, it is used to reflect light from an external light source up through the bottom of the stage.

 Nosepiece: This circular structure is where the different objective lenses are screwed in.
 To change the magnification power, simply rotate the turret.